Orioles snap 13-game road skid with 7-4 win at Boston

-BOSTON (AP) - Jonathan Schoop homered and Alex Cobb got his first win of the season as Baltimore beat Boston 7-4 Friday night, ending the Orioles' 13-game road losing streak.
+The Orioles beat the Red Sox 7-4, ending Baltimore's 13-game road losing streak and finally picking up a win for beleaguered starter Alex Cobb.

+"You're not going to hear anything negative out of me today.
+I'm pretty excited to get that first win with this club," said Cobb, who held the Red Sox to three runs on 10 hits over 6 1/3 innings.
+"When you see a goose egg next to your name in the win column, it just kind of turns your stomach.
+It's just ugly."

-Manny Machado went 3 for 5 with three RBIs and Adam Jones had two hits and drove in two for the Orioles, who won on the road for the first time since April 8 and avoided breaking the franchise record for road woes.
-Baltimore also lost 13 straight on the road while opening the 1988 season 0-21 overall.
+Jonathan Schoop homered, Manny Machado went 3 for 5 with three RBIs and Adam Jones had two hits and drove in two for the Orioles, who won on the road for the first time since April 8 and avoided breaking the franchise record for road woes.

+"I can't remember the last time we won a game on a road," said Machado, who doubled in his first two at-bats and delivered a two-run single for the Orioles as they scored four in the fourth and took a 5-1 lead.

 Mookie Betts doubled twice and hit his 14th homer for Boston, which lost to Baltimore for the first time in the five meetings so far this season.

-Cobb (1-5) got his first win as a member of the Orioles, holding Boston to three runs on 10 hits over 6 1-3 innings.
+Cobb (1-5) got his first win as a member of the Orioles, holding Boston to three runs and 10 hits over 6 1/3 innings.
 Cobb, who signed with Baltimore as a free agent after spending his first 11 seasons with Tampa Bay, had his longest outing of the season and won for the first time since Sept.
 22, when the Rays beat the Orioles.

+"He's a big league professional pitcher and gives us a good chance to win more times than not," manager Buck Showalter said.

+Betts had an RBI double in the fifth, but Cobb was able to minimize the damage and hold Boston to two runs in the inning by getting Hanley Ramirez to ground into a double play with two runners on base.

+"The double-play ball was huge.
+They've got so many weapons," Showalter said.
+"They have a couple of guys in a little different world than the rest of us right now so you just try not to have anybody on base when they hit."

 Drew Pomeranz (1-2) lasted only four innings for Boston, getting pulled after the Orioles scored four in the fourth to take a 5-1 lead.
-Pomeranz allowed seven hits and walked three as Baltimore scored five off of him, four of them earned, and struck out a season-low two.
+Pomeranz allowed seven hits and walked three as Baltimore scored five off of him.
+He struck out a season-low two.

+"It's just pretty frustrating," Pomeranz said.
+"You put so much time and effort into it and you want to throw a good game for your team, especially the way our offense is.
+Just trying to keep us in the game, and I didn't do that tonight."

 After Schoop's solo shot off of Steven Wright in the seventh put Baltimore up 6-3, the Red Sox got an unearned run and were threatening with the bases loaded before Betts' pop-out to first ended the rally.